Scholarships in Bangladesh

 Brush Up on Your Bangla

-Bangladesh is a low-lying country considered part of Southeast Asia.
-Students are typically studying in Bangladesh for culture and language studies.
-Economically the country remains relatively third world in comparison, but many forecasts suggest the country is a major emerging factor in the global marketplace.
-Inhabitants regularly battle monsoons and floods and scratch out a meager existence, which also makes the region applicable for humanitarian studies and projects.
+Bangladesh is a low-lying Southeast Asian country bordering India and Burma and the Bay of Bengal.
+Students headed to Bangladesh are typically studying in culture and language.
+Economically, the country remains relatively poor, with the garment industry and rice production heading its main economic sectors.
+It has long suffered from inefficient governance, infrastructure and corruption, but many forecasts suggest the country is an emerging factor in the global marketplace.
+Bangladeshis regularly battle monsoons and floods and scratch out a meager existence, which also makes the region applicable for humanitarian and sustainable developments studies and projects.
+The primary language is Bangla, though English is widespread, too, due to its long British colonial history.

 Government Funding